mattjm/duplicacy-script/README.md

 * make the new storage location compatible with the existing one (-copy default)
 * give the new storage location the friendly name 'b2' (used when operating on it with certain commands)
-* give these backups the name local_C (to distinguish them from other backups in the same location)
+* give these backups the name local_C (to distinguish them from other backups in the same remote location)
 * specify the remote backup destination as a Backblaze B2 bucket with the name 'duplicacybucket1234'
-* my testing indicates not specifying -e here means your cloud backups are not encrypted.
+* my testing indicates not specifying -e here means your cloud backups are not encrypted, even if your local backups are encrypted.
 Not sure how/why that works just yet.

 to run remote backup

-dup copy -to b2 -threads 10
+duplicacy copy -to b2 -threads 10

 (copies local storage to b2)